Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

-We verify the validity of this construction inductively.
+We inductively verify that this construction produces a valid LCA-tree and that all distances in the relaxed ultrametric are preserved by the LCA-distances.
 In the base case, the space $(L, \dt)$ has either one or two points.
-We respectively represent these as a singleton node with a value of 0 or a rooted tree with two children, such that the value of the root is the distance between the two points.
-In both settings, all pairwise distances in $L$ are preserved via the LCA values.
+We respectively represent these as a singleton root node or a rooted tree with two children.
+In both cases, the value of the root is the distance between the two points and the distance of each point to itself is the value in the leaves.
+Thus, in the base case, all pairwise distances in $L$ are preserved via the LCA-distances.

 In the inductive step, assume that $(L, \dt)$ has more than two points, that the maximal distance is $d_{max}$, and that all smaller distances are represented via distinct trees.
 By the above logic, the distance between any two nodes in separate trees must be $d_{max}$.
 Since the construction described above assigns the value $d_{max}$ to the root and assigns the existing trees to it as children, this new node is a parent to the already-existing trees.
-Thus, their internal LCAs are not affected.
+Thus, their internal LCA-trees and LCA-distances are not affected.
 However, the LCA between any nodes in separate subtrees has value $d_{max}$.
 Therefore, the entire ultrametric $(L, \dt)$ is preserved.

 \end{proof}